agneevX/aria2-ariang-docker/README.md

 ### Supported volumes

-- `/aria2/data` The folder of all Aria2 downloaded files
+- `/downloads`: The folder of all Aria2 downloaded files
-- `/aria2/conf` The Aria2 configuration file
+- `/config`: The Aria2 configuration file folder

 ### User / Group identifiers